hericlesfsr/hericlesfsr/README.md

 # Hi, I'm Hericles Rozendo! 👋

 ### 👨‍💻 About Me
-I am a **Software Engineering student (4th Semester)** and IT Professional focused on **Infrastructure Automation**.
+I am a **Software Engineering student** and IT Professional focused on **Infrastructure Automation**.
 I leverage my background in hardware diagnostics and systems support to build efficient, code-driven solutions.

 - 🔭 Currently developing: **Automated IT Support & Diagnostic Tools**.
 - 🐍 Learning: **Python, Shell Scripting, and Cloud Operations (Azure)**.